Today's Articles

 On this date in 1898, Zutty Singleton was born.
 He was a Black drummer and band leader.

-He played in several bands in New Orleans after the war, including with Papa Celestin, Luis Russell, and with Fate Marable on the riverboats.
-He moved up to St. Louis to play with Charlie Creath and married his sister Marge.
+He played in several bands in New Orleans after the war, including with Papa Celestin, Luis Russell, and Fate Marable on the riverboats.
+He moved to St. Louis to play with Charlie Creath and married his sister, Marge.
 He moved back to New Orleans for a year and then to Chicago, where he worked with Doc Cooke and others.
 While in Chicago, he and Louis Armstrong and Earl Hines tried to open a club, but it was unsuccessful.
-Zutty played on several of the Louis Armstrong and his Hot Five sides, including "A Monday Date," where Armstrong says, "Come on Zutty, whip those cymbals Pops!"
+Zutty played on several of Louis Armstrong's Hot Five sides, including "A Monday Date," where Armstrong says, "Come on Zutty, whip those cymbals Pops!"

-In 1931 he moved to New York City to play with Fats Waller.
+In 1931, he moved to New York City to play with Fats Waller.
 Throughout the Depression, Singleton kept working, often in traveling vaudeville shows.
-In 1933, he moved back to Chicago and joined Carroll Dickerson at the Grand Terrace.
+1933 he returned to Chicago and joined Carroll Dickerson at the Grand Terrace.
 Throughout the rest of the 1930s, he played with several bands, including those led by Roy Eldridge, Mezz Mezzrow, and Sidney Bechet.
 In 1941, he moved to Los Angeles and led or played in a series of bands.

 He continued playing up until he retired in 1970 after a stroke.
 Zutty Singleton died in New York in 1976.